-Side fences can be up to 1.5m high within the first three meters of your front property boundary, and increase to 2m from that first point onwards without a Building Permit.
+- up to 1.5m high within the first three meters of your front property boundary,

-If the dividing/common boundary fence also acts as part of the enclosure of a spa or swimming pool, a Building Permit is required regardless of height.
+If the dividing or common boundary fence also acts as part of the enclosure of a spa or swimming pool, a Building Permit is required regardless of height.